LukeGT/sensibo-controller/README.md

 * A convenient `PATCH` method which allows you to change a subset of an aircon pod's state without first reading its present state.
 Great for IFTTT webhooks.
 * Refer to your pods by room name
 * Lenient name resolution, suitable for voice input
-* Add aliases for your pods
+* Add aliases for your pods, or groups of pods
 * Send commands to all of your pods at once
 * Retries on top of the Sensibo API to improve reliability